Address code issues in JetBrains and Visual Studio Code - Amazon Q Developer

 The following image shows the magnifying glass icon for a code issue in Visual Studio Code.

 4. To update your file, follow Amazon Q’s instructions for where to add or replace code, and copy the provided code in the correct location in your file.
+Make sure to remove the vulnerable code when adding the updated code.

 Ignore a code issue